DjordjeMihailovic/AlasAssignment/README.md

   1. Firstly, install Node.js to your machine ( more info on the link:  https://nodejs.org/ )
   2. Open CMD and navigate to the location of the installed cypress project ( eg. in the picture )
   ![image](https://github.com/DjordjeMihailovic/AlasAssignment/assets/84343168/244dfa2d-dd82-4df1-8584-4d873aaedbdc)
-  3. Type into terminal: npx cypress run --spec "path-to-your-desired-spec" ( eg. of a successful test run in the picture )
+  3. Type into terminal: npx cypress run --headless --spec "path-to-your-desired-spec" ( eg. of a successful test run in the picture )
   ![image](https://github.com/DjordjeMihailovic/AlasAssignment/assets/84343168/4636f47c-20f6-427d-b88d-b56f638f74c8)n
-  4 If you wish to run multiple specs use the next command: npx cypress run --spec "path-to-your-desired-spec, path-to-your-2nd-desired-spec"
+  4 If you wish to run multiple specs use the next command: npx cypress run --headless --spec "path-to-your-desired-spec, path-to-your-2nd-desired-spec"

 All other relevant information about the tests is properly commented within the code of the tests themselves.